 Training programmes for professionals promoting innovation and renewal within the public sector in Sub-Saharan Africa

-Karolinska Institutet is currently running two training programmes targeting professionals from several countries in Sub-Saharan Africa.
+Karolinska Institutet is currently running training programmes targeting professionals from several countries in Sub-Saharan Africa.
 The purpose of the programmes are to strengthen the capacity to contribute to innovation in the public sector and to support the implementation of the 2030 Agenda for sustainable development.
 Application deadline is June 5th, 2022.

 The focus is how to lead and organise for innovation, develop smart welfare services, and provide an inclusive service design with sustainable, efficient and effective services.
 The training is delivered mainly online.

 Both programmes are part of the newly initiated Centre of Excellence for Sustainable Health , a collaboration between Karolinska Institutet, Makerere University and other African academic partners.
 The training programmes are implemented with the financial support from the Swedish Institute and will run during 2022-2023.

-Capacity building training programme for public health officials in Ethiopia, Kenya and Malawi
+Capacity building training programme for public health officials maternal and child health in Ethiopia, Kenya and Malawi

 This programme offers a creative and innovative approach to build professional competences and confidence for leaders in the field of reproductive, maternal, newborn, child and adolescent health and nutrition in East African countries.